eslamdyab21/Knowledge-Hub/Courses/Udacity-DWH/Readme.md

 <br/>

 Same data sources for operational & analytical processes?
-- it will work, but it will be very slow for analytics because of the too many joins and to complex schema duo to normalization.
+- it will work, but it will be very slow for analytics because of the too many joins and too complex schema duo to normalization.

 <br/>